Royal Clarence Yard: Present day

-In the late 1990s the northern part of the site was acquired by Berkeley Homes.
-As part of its redevelopment in the early 2000s several new buildings were constructed, the old buildings refurbished and some destroyed buildings reinstated (most notably the missing south wing of the Granary complex).
+In 1998, the northern part of the site was acquired by Berkeley Homes.
+As part of its redevelopment in the early 2000s several new buildings were constructed; most post-war buildings were demolished, but the older buildings were refurbished and some destroyed buildings reinstated (most notably the missing south wing of the Granary complex).
 The project was awarded a commendation at the 2009 Royal Town Planning Institute Awards.

 The northern part of Royal Clarence Yard is now a mixed-use development open to the public including approximately 500 residential dwellings, workshops, artist galleries, cafes, restaurants, retail units and a marina (operated by Castle Marinas).

-The Ministry of Defence announced its intention to dispose of the southern part of Royal Clarence Yard in 2014 but this did not happen immediately.
+With the exception of the Cooperage area, the southern part of the site was initially retained by the Ministry of Defence in order to protect its access to the adjacent Oil Fuel Jetty (connected to the OPA depot at Forton).
+The MoD announced in 2014 its intention to dispose of the 'Retained Area' in the southern part of Royal Clarence Yard, but this did not happen immediately.
 In June 2017, Gosport Borough Council included Royal Clarence Yard as a "Character Area" and proposals for its eventual development in a draft "Waterfront and Town Centre Supplementary Planning Document".
 In November 2018, the MoD put the 5.2 acre site up for sale, emphasizing its 'full deep-water access to Portsmouth Harbour, making it ideally suitable for commercial marine activity'.
 The following year the site was purchased by the South Shields-based UK Docks, with a view to redeveloping it as 'a unique specialist marine hub'.